PhantoomDev/Tenkaichi-3-rollback/Docs/reverse-engineering-guide.md

          ![ghidra-rename-function-signature-clamp](/Docs/images/reverse-engineering/example-workflow/ghidra-rename-function-signature-clamp.png)

-      > Note: Again, don't forget to save the ghidra project the way shown above
+      > Note: Again, don't forget to save the ghidra project the way shown on top.

    - Continue to the next function